500+ Best Indian/Hindu Names for Cultural Characters

 Neha

-Love and affection, representing warmth and emotional connection in modern naming.
+Means love and affection, suggesting warmth and emotional connection.

 Priya